 Young, Frances, The Making of the Creeds (London: SCM Press, 1991/2002).

-Canon Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute, and an Adjunct Assistant Professor, Trinity College Dublin.
-This lecture on 10 March 2014 was part of the Year I MTh module, Introduction to Patristics.
+(Revd Canon Professor) Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute, and an Adjunct Assistant Professor, Trinity College Dublin.
+This lecture on 2 February 2015 was part of the Year I MTh module, Introduction to Patristics.